-Maybe your first dinner tonight was at a restaurant that took the term “small plates” too literally - so you only got three quarters of a fusion mac and cheese croquette, and you’re still starving.
+Maybe your first dinner tonight was at a restaurant that took the term “small plates” too literally—you only got two-thirds of a croquette, and you’re still starving.
 Maybe you had a few too many beers while watching the game, so you want to soak up all that alcohol with something fried.
-Or maybe you’re a news producer who’s never left the office before midnight, and you don’t even know what day it is, let alone what time most people usually have dinner.
-Luckily, Seattle has some excellent options for you in any of these situations, from full sit-down meals to substantial bar snack situations.
+Or maybe you’re bitter because those software engineers won at trivia night and you'd like to complain about that over a late dinner.
+Luckily, Seattle has some excellent late-night options for any of these situations, from full sit-down meals to substantial bar snack situations.
 These are our favorites.

 Open until 2am

 We may not be internationally renowned for our Italian food here in the PNW, but pizza is still a late-night staple in this city.
-And if you’d rather just go straight to sleep than wait in line for a slice at Big Mario’s, Supreme is the funky bar/pizzeria hybrid you need to know about.
-It’s a serious contender for best New York-style pizza around, with crispy-crusted pies and classic toppings as well as more interesting combinations, like salt cod with yukon gold potatoes and chorizo.
+And if you’d rather just go straight to bed than wait in line for a slice at Big Mario’s, Supreme is the funky bar/pizzeria hybrid you need to know about.
+It’s a serious contender for best New York-style pizza around, with crispy-crusted pies and classic toppings as well as more interesting combinations, like fried chicken and kimchi with American cheese (trust us, it’s great).
 Get the scallion garlic knots with cheese sauce, too, to go with your frozen spiked creamsicle cocktails.

 Open until 2:30am